Nevraxe/Cervo/README.md

 Inside a module you may have the `Controllers`, `Libraries`, `Templates` and `Views` directories as well as the `Router.php` file.

+Any folders fully support the PSR-4 standard, so you can create `Application/My/Classes/MyClass.php` and it will be autoloaded.

 ```
 Application/
  -> My/